earthly/website/blog/_posts/2022-12-26-k8s-GitOps-with-FluxCD.md

     Learn how to configure a continuous delivery pipeline with Flux for your Kubernetes cluster in this tutorial.
 Discover how GitOps can automate application delivery and deployment using a Git repository as the single source of truth.
 last_modified_at: 2023-07-19
 ---
-**This article explains how to configure a FluxCD pipeline for Kubernetes.
-Earthly simplifies your build processes in a GitOps workflow.
+**This article explores how FluxCD automation can be enhanced by integrating Earthly, optimizing both build and deployment processes in Kubernetes.
 [Check it out](/).**

 Kubernetes has become the go-to tool for application [deployment](/blog/deployment-strategies).
 However, it does not offer features for continuous integration and delivery.
 Continuous delivery can be particularly helpful for larger teams that host and update deployments frequently.
 One approach to maintaining continuous delivery for Kubernetes is GitOps.